Seifert69/DikuMUD3/README.md

 https://wiki.dikumud.net/wiki/DikuMUD

-Will get a copy sync'ed to GitHUB soon, many thanks to @ Damien Davison for help with that.
+The Wiki docs are sync'ed into this GitHUB repo daily.
+Many thanks to @Damien Davison.

 Pre-requisites:
    * gcc/g++